A shortcoming of concrete demonstrations as AGI risk advocacy

 - Many are just not thinking rigorously about this topic and putting all the pieces together; etc.

-If you personally are really skilled and proactive at reasoning about the behavior of algorithms, then that’s great, and you can pat yourself on the back for learning nothing whatsoever from this particular demo—assuming that’s not just your hindsight bias talking.
+If you personally are highly skilled and proactive at reasoning about the behavior of algorithms, then that’s great, and you can pat yourself on the back for learning nothing whatsoever from this particular demo—assuming that’s not just your hindsight bias talking.
 I still think you’re wrong about AGI extinction risk, but your mistake is probably related to the 2nd and/or 3rd and/or 4th bullet point, not the first bullet point.
 And we can talk about that.
 But meanwhile, other people might learn something new and surprising-to-them from this demo.
 And this demo is targeted at them, not you.

 Ideally, this would be backed up with real quotes from actual people making claims that are disproven by this demo.